Vlaho Bukovac: Early career

 Bukovac began his career in France.
 He painted in a "sugary" realistic style, his fashionable paintings achieved great success at the Paris Salon.
 During his time in France, he often traveled to England and the Dalmatian coast, where he was born.
 From the mid-1880s to World War I, regularly visited England, where many of his pictures were sold by the London art dealers Vicars Brothers, including The White Slave in 1884.
 During his time in England, Bukovac gained the patronage of Samson Fox of Harrogate and Richard LeDoux of Liverpool, whose support would elevate him in British society and in the art scene.

 Samson Fox had bought Suffer the Little Children to Come to Me, exhibited at the Paris Salon in 1888, which was later presented to St. Robert's Church in Harrogate.

 Courts of Serbia, Montenegro

-Bukovac was the court painter for Obrenović dynasty and Karađorđević dynasty.
+Bukovac was the court painter for Serbian and later Yugoslav Obrenović dynasty and Karađorđević dynasty.
 For his portrait of Natalie of Serbia he was awarded Order of the Cross of Takovo.
 He was also awarded Order of St. Sava.

 Bukovac visited Kingdom of Montenegro several times and painted member of the Petrović-Njegoš dynasty and other members of the elite.
 He was awarded Order of Prince Danilo I for his work.

 Some of his painting are a part of the collection of Museum of Fine Arts of Montenegro.